pennersr/django-allauth/README.rst

 Available settings:

 ACCOUNT_EMAIL_REQUIRED (=False)
-  The user is required to hand over an e-mail address when signing up
+  The user is required to hand over an e-mail address when signing up.

 ACCOUNT_EMAIL_VERIFICATION (=False)
-  After signing up, keep the user account inactive until the e-mail address is verified
+  After signing up, keep the user account inactive until the e-mail address is verified.

 ACCOUNT_EMAIL_AUTHENTICATION (=False)
-  Login by e-mail address, not username
+  Login by e-mail address, not username.

 ACCOUNT_SIGNUP_FORM_CLASS (=None)
   A string pointing to a custom form class